 Before I got caught up on a chocolate high yesterday, I mentioned coffee has somehow become a staple of the ASB trip I’m going on.
 Now, I know you all know of my persistent, practically lifelong love of tea, but I have a confession: I had coffee the other day, and I liked it.

 I know.
 Really.
-I couldn’t believe it myself either.
+I couldn’t believe it myself.

-So it only seems fitting then that I celebrate coffee for the day.
+So it only seems fitting I celebrate coffee for today.

 For our retreat the first week back in school, we did three things (in reverse order): We built a house, did a couple teambuilding exercises, and toured Larry’s Beans.
 Now before you narrow your eyes and say, “What in the world is that?”
 I’d like to tell you that a house is typically a structure with four walls and a roof that people live in.

 Oh, it’s Larry’s Beans you didn’t know about?

 Well, I didn’t know about them either–or it, actually, as it turns out.
 When I first heard about Larry’s Beans, a Fair Trade coffee supplier native to Raleigh, NC, I thought it was a cafe because, honestly, there’s only marginally fewer cafes around campus than there are pizza places (and there’s at least nine or ten of those).
 However, when we carpooled on a dreary Friday afternoon to the only dirt road in Raleigh (as I was told), I realized I might have been mistaken.

 Larry’s Beans is a company.
 A company with a warehouse and a roasting plant and a green bus and a garden and about twenty thousand worms–but don’t panic, I haven’t gotten there yet.